 It must reduce allergen levels in the air.

 It must not introduce allergens back into the air.
 The air purifier needs to capture allergens on the filter and not redistribute them.

 In the market for a humidifier, as well?
 Check out our list of the best humidifiers you can buy right now.

 Air purifier maintenance tips

 Each of these top air purifiers on Amazon has different care specifications, so be sure to read corresponding manuals, Carver says.
 As a general rule, though, “it’s important to replace or clean filters when needed—most recommend every three months.
 This keeps the product effective and also saves money.”

 Another important note: Don’t put essential oils in your air purifier (or a humidifier or diffuser, for that matter) if you have asthma or allergies, as they release VOCs and can worsen symptoms, Carver adds.
 Adding these oils into an air purifier may also harm the machine itself if it’s not designed to diffuse essential oils—and few are.

 Now that you’re up to speed, let’s get to the recommendations!
-And while you’re at it, find out the other tiny everyday changes you can make to cut back on air pollution.

 Note: Prices listed were accurate as of press time; pricing fluctuations may occur.